Northeast District Youth Programs

 For further information on youth programs, see the council's youth programs page.

-The 2018 calendar will continue to be updated as the latest information becomes available.
-This can help your unit with their own plans for 2018.
-Our district committee has released the PDF 2018 NED Activities calendar.
-This 2018 activities calendar is the November 2017 update.
+The 2019 calendar will continue to be updated as the latest information becomes available.
+This can help your unit with their own plans for 2019.
+Our district committee has released the PDF 2019 NED Activities calendar.

 One planning tool that all units should use when planning a unit activity that involves traveling any distance away from their normal meeting place is the BSA Tour and Activity Plan.
 This is an essential resource for those troops/crews which are attending a summer camp or high adventure out-of-council.
 It will tell you whether you have a sufficient number of trained (First Aid, CPR/AED, lifeguard, canoe, kayak, etc) personnel attending the outing to ensure a safe event.